TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

       depending on the first argument.
 The 4th argument is the name of the database ("main", "temp", etc.) if applicable.
-The 5th argument is the name of the inner-most trigger or view that is responsible for the access attempt or :const:`None` if this access attempt is directly from input SQL code.
+The 5th argument is the name of the inner-most trigger or view that is responsible for the access attempt or :const:`None` if this access attempt is directly kutoka input SQL code.

       Please consult the SQLite documentation about the possible values for the first argument and the meaning of the second and third argument depending on the first